elibensasson/libSTARK/README.md

 ## Overview

-The libSTARK library implements a scalable and transparent argument of knowledge (STARK) system, with or without zero knowledge (ZK), that may be interactive or non-interactive, as described in the [zk-STARK paper](https://eprint.iacr.org/2018/046).
-The main properties of (zk)-STARK systems are:
+The libSTARK library implements scalable and transparent argument of knowledge (STARK) systems.
+These systems can be exectued with, or without, zero knowledge (ZK), and may be designed as either interactive or non-interactive systems.
+The theoretical constructions which this library implements are described in detail in the [zk-STARK paper](https://eprint.iacr.org/2018/046).
+Briefly, the main properties of (zk)-STARK systems are:
 + **universality**: the system can be applied to any computation specified by an algebraic internal representation (AIR) or by a permuted algebraic intermediate representatin (PAIR) as defined in the [zkSTARK paper](https://eprint.iacr.org/2018/046).
 The former (AIR) is relevant to "memory efficient" computations and the latter (PAIR) for computaitons that require random access memory (RAM).
 + **transparency**: all messages sent by the verifier, including queries to the proof oracles, are public random coins (i.e., the protocol is "Arthur-Merlin").
 + **scalability**: as an asymptotic function of the number of cycles (T) required by the computation whose integrity is being proved, both of the following conditions hold: